toolateralus/pixel-display/documentation.md

         </member>
         <member name="M:Pixel.Animator.Start">
             <summary>
-            this wrapper allows params to be passed in when pressed from inspector.
+            this wrapper allows params to be passed in when pressed from InspectorControl.
             </summary>
         </member>
         <member name="F:Pixel.Collider.transformedModel">